Troy, West Virginia

 Troy is an unincorporated community in Gilmer County, West Virginia, United States.
 Troy is located on West Virginia Route 47 along Leading Creek, 7 mi northeast of Glenville.
 Troy has a post office with ZIP code 26443.

+History

 The community was named after John Troy, a pioneer settler who served as the first postmaster.
+Troy was incorporated by the circuit court in 1887.